WesterosCraft/WesterosCTM/README.md

 ## type='westerosctm'

 This type provides support for classic 47 image CTM.
-This logically works akin to the standard 'ctm' type, but rather than being based on the 5 image compact CTM, this depends upon having the base image (as CTM image 0), along with 46 additional images listed in the     "textures" array.
+This logically works akin to the standard 'ctm' type, but rather than being based on the 5 image compact CTM, this depends upon having 47 images listed in the "textures" array.
 For example,

 <code>
 {